 Tissue studies are tests on samples of a cancer or polyp material removed during surgery or bowel screening.
-These tests may help to identify if the cancers and/or bowel polyps which have occurred in the family are likely to be due Lynch Syndrome.
+These tests may help to identify if the cancer and/or bowel polyp is likely to be due Lynch Syndrome.
 It is important to remember we can only perform tissue testing on certain types of bowel polyps.